ztauthstar/ztauthstar-specs/identity-actor-mode-spec/01/identity_actor_model_spec_01.md

 The `Central Server` serves as the core component that manages all `ZTApplications` within the `ZTAuth*` Architecture.
 Typically, a `Node` is linked to a single `ZTApplication`.
 However, there are no strict limitations, and a `Node` can be linked with multiple `ZTApplications` if necessary.

-Nodes include both the `Applicative Node` and the proximity-based components, often referred to as `Proximity Nodes` or `PDP Nodes` in the `ZTAuth*` Architecture, designed to handle authorization requests locally with minimal latency.
+`Nodes` include both the `Applicative Node` and the proximity-based components, often referred to as `Proximity Nodes` or `PDP Nodes` in the `ZTAuth*` Architecture, designed to handle authorization requests locally with minimal latency.

 It is crucial to establish a robust federation mechanism that securely identifies and interconnects the `Central Server`, all `Nodes`, and their associated `ZTApplications`.
 This ensures secure communication across the system while adhering to Zero Trust principles, guaranteeing compliance and integrity at every level.

 ### 3.2 Requirements for Secure Pairing

-The `Central Server` and each `Node` must generate a pair of cryptographic keys (public and private) to be used specifically for `Pairing` operations.
+The `Central Server` and each `Node` must generate a pair of cryptographic keys (public and private) to be used specifically for `Pairing` and `Communication` operations.
 These keys are not only required for initiating communication with the `Central Server` but also for secure interactions between `Nodes`, as described earlier.

 These keys are essential for secure communication and authentication within the system: